If you love finding and fixing bugs in programmimg and coding, you could be suited to a career in software testing

-A software tester is involved in the quality assurance stage of software development and deployment.
-They conduct automated and manual tests to ensure the software created by developers is fit for purpose.
+As a software tester, you are involved in the quality assurance stage of software development and deployment.
+You'll conduct automated and manual tests to ensure the software created by developers is fit for purpose.
 Software testing involves the analysis of software, and systems, to avert risk and prevent software issues.

 Ultimately software testers are employed to find bugs and issues within a product before it gets deployed to everyday users.
-They can work on bespoke individual projects or multinational projects spanning the globe and costing billions of pounds.
-Many software testers will be familiar with programming and using coding languages.
+You might work on bespoke, individual projects or multinational projects spanning the globe and costing billions of pounds.
+You will need to be, or become, familiar with programming and using coding languages.
 Assessing code is one part of the role of a software tester.

 Large organisations may have software testers dedicated to one project; whereas smaller organisations may have a central team working on multiple projects.

 However, your work activities are likely to include: